The existing church of St Michael in Farnley is comparatively new, though built on the site of older chapels. Baptisms and burials were

 yard date back to the 17th century.
 Known records date back to 1624.

-Earlier records appear to be with Leeds Parish registers and the earliest
+Earlier records are with Leeds Parish from 1572 and the earliest

 independent Farnley Baptisms appear to be loose pages at the back of the register